 Case Hall Location

 Campbell Hall is known by Spartans for its picturesque views and proximity to the MSU Union, a hub for events and home to student-favorite restaurants.
-The hall offers a music living-learning option.
+The hall houses the Honors College and Academic Scholars Program.

 Fun fact: Campbell Hall is named after Louise Campbell who led the MSU Home Economic Outreach in the 1920s and began the practice of teaching and training for rural women.